The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Examples

 \section{Examples}

-\emph{For simplicity in this section the base-field $k$ is algebraically closed, and as usual of characteristic $p>0$.}
+\emph{For simplicity in this section the base field $k$ is algebraically closed, and as usual of characteristic $p>0$.}

-In \autoref{rem:differences_to_char_zero}, we explained that there are two main differences between our theorems and the characteristic zero statements: \begin{enumerate} \item In our case, the cover $Z \to X$, for which $Z$ splits as a product, can have inseparability. \item The stably Albanese trivial factor of $Z$ might be singular even if we start with a smooth variety. \end{enumerate} We do have examples that the former phenomenon does occur at least for singular $X$ (\autoref{ex:inseparable_base_change_necessary}).
-On the other hand, we do not have an example showing that the latter phenomenon occurs, and we also do not have smooth examples of the former phenomenon.
-Nevertheless we are able to isolate a question about the existence of $K$-trivial varieties with prescribed infinitesimal automorphisms (\autoref{qtn:example}), a positive answer to which would yield an example of both phenomena.
+In \autoref{rem:differences_to_char_zero}, we explained that the two main differences between our theorems and the characteristic zero statements are the following relaxations: \begin{enumerate} \item In our case, the cover $Z \to X$, for which $Z$ splits as a product, can have inseparability. \item The stably Albanese trivial factor of $Z$ might be singular even if we start with a smooth variety. \end{enumerate}

-To be more precise, in the case of phenomenon \autoref{itm:inseparability}, we give examples of $K$-trivial globally $F$-split and strongly $F$-regular varieties $Y$ such that for the Albanese morphism $f : Y \to A$, if $B \to A$ is an isogeny such that $Y \times_A B \to B$ is a product, then $B \to A$ is not separable.
+When the first version of the present paper was made available we only knew singular, however strongly $F$-regular, examples of $K$-trivial varieties really requiring presence of the above.
+In this section we describe a simple construction which combined with an example provided by Lam \cite[Thm 2.11]{Lam_On_a_question_of_Patakfalvi_Zdanowicz}, in response to one of the questions we raised, leads to a smooth example of dimension four.
+Below, we also provide our older examples based on the work of Matsumoto \cite{Matsumoto_mu_p_and_alpha_p_actions_on_K3_surfaces}.
+Those, though singular, have an advantage of being of dimension three.

-\begin{construction} Let $S$ be a projective variety such that \begin{enumerate} \item $K_S \sim 0$, \item $S$ is globally $F$-split, \item $S$ has strongly $F$-regular singularities, \item $\hat q (S)=0$, and \item $\mu_p \subseteq \Aut(S)$. \end{enumerate} Let $E$ be an ordinary elliptic curve, and let $\nu_p \subseteq E$ be the kernel of the Frobenius endomorphism of $E$.
+\begin{construction} Let $S$ be a projective variety such that \begin{enumerate} \item $K_S \sim 0$, \item $S$ is globally $F$-split, \item $\hat q (S)=0$, and \item $\mu_p \subseteq \Aut(S)$. \end{enumerate} Consider also the condition: \begin{enumerate}[resume] \item the quotient $S/\mu_p$ is smooth. \end{enumerate} Let $E$ be an ordinary elliptic curve, and let $\mu_p \subseteq E$ be the kernel of the Frobenius endomorphism of $E$.
 We set then $Y:= S \times E/\mu_p$, where $\mu_p$ acts diagonally.
-We note that the fibers of $f : Y \to E':=E/\mu_p$ are all isomorphic to $S$.
+We note that the fibers of $f \colon Y \to E':=E/\mu_p$ are all isomorphic to $S$.
 In particular, the natural morphism $S \times E \to Y \times_{E'} E$ is a morphism of fibrations over $E$ mapping the fibers (which are isomorphic to $S$) isomorphically.
 In particular, this morphism is an isomorphism.